 I’ve got to tell you that I’ve never met a doughnut that I didn’t like.
 So, I decided to try my hand at making homemade doughnuts.
 But my little doughnut making endeavor started out as a complete failure.
 I followed a recipe that I found on Pinterest for baked yeast doughnuts.
 While I was a bit reluctant to bake raised yeast doughnuts, the photos looked good so I thought the recipe would be too – WRONG!
 To put it (not so) nicely – the recipe for the baked doughnuts – sucked… I wasted my ingredients and time to get what turned out to be a cross between a rock and a burnt bagel.
 Don’t believe me?
 I ended up breaking the failures into pieces and feeding them to our chickens.
 At least someone was happy with them.
 Refusing to accept failure, I decided to make another batch.
 This time I turned to McCall’s Home-Baked Breads (vintage) cookbook for a recipe.
 I also decided that raised yeast doughnuts were not meant to be baked and I dug out the shortening, thermometer, and big cooking pot.
 Fortunately, I had success with the second recipe.
 The doughnuts were light and airy and tasted delicious just like doughnuts should.
 This is the first time I’ve ever made raised doughnuts so I was considerably happy with the way they turned out.

 What’s your favorite doughnut?

-*Note – I did not post the recipe for these doughnuts because of the length – email me if you’d like it.
 For a great picture tutorial (and a similar recipe) on doughnut making check out this post at The Pioneer Woman’s site.